ericfuerstenberg/ericfuerstenberg.cloud/content/posts/terraform-cicd-codeship.md

     ![success!](/images/terraform-site.png)

-- I then configured an S3 bucket at www.hierux.cloud to redirect requests to hierux.cloud.
-This also required setting an alias record pointing www.hierux.cloud to hierux.cloud in Route 53, which directs requests to the cloudfront endpoint with SSL enabled.
+- I then configured an S3 bucket at www.ericfuerstenberg.cloud to redirect requests to ericfuerstenberg.cloud.
+This also required setting an alias record pointing www.ericfuerstenberg.cloud to ericfuerstenberg.cloud in Route 53, which directs requests to the cloudfront endpoint with SSL enabled.

 - Finally, I configured a CI/CD pipeline using github and CodeShip.
 This process was MUCH easier than I expected and really only required providing instructions on how to download, extract, and install hugo along with configuring the integration with github and aws (providing keys, destination s3 bucket, and logic around what branch I wanted this to work on).
 Effectively, setting up this pipeline allows me to push my local changes to master branch and automatically publish them to my production environment.